 Search the library Online Catalog to find books, eBooks, videos, CDs, and Course Reserves.
 From the catalog you will be able to see what materials are available in the library, if they are checked out, and if so, when they are due back.
 If an item is checked out, you can contact the Circulation Desk (760-245-4271, ext.
 2262) to place a hold on it.
 We will contact you when the item is returned.
 Remember that you will need to bring your current student I D or a copy of your registration to checkout materials.
 For more information, see: Borrowing Materials.

 The library subscribes to online databases that provide access to full-text magazine, scholarly journals, e-books and newspaper articles.
-Academic Search Premier is the main database for finding magazine and journal articles.
+Academic Search Complete is the main database for finding magazine and journal articles.
 Newspaper Source Plus is the main database for newspaper articles.
 If you are researching a controversial topic or looking for ideas for a paper, start with Opposing Viewpoints in Context and CQ Researcher.
 All of these resources are accessible from the Databases page of the library's website.
 Since databases are subscriptions that contain copyright written materials, off-campus access is password protected.
 To search the databases from home you will first need to apply for a Password.
 Once you have access, be sure to check the "Help" links available in each database for valuable information about searching

 In addition to article databases, the library also subscribes to a number of full-text subject databases and electronic reference books that are useful for research in specific subject areas.
 These include: Access U.N., Biology Journals, Country Watch, CQ Weekly, Health Resource, History Resource Center, Grove Dictionary of Art, Grove Dictionary of Music, Routledge Encyclopedia of Philosophy, and Routledge Religion Resource, and more.